sejalvasan/MonsterHealthGame/README.md

 # MonsterHealthGame
 A game between a player and a monster.
-It offers features like Attack, Super Attack, Heal, Show Log and Reset. <br>
+It offers features like Attack, Super Attack, Heal, Bonus Life, Show Log and Reset. <br>
 Made using HTML, CSS, and JavaScript